Would you like to have your students trained by BACCHUS?

 The CPE Training comes complete with:

-Additional workbooks can be purchased as needed for $10 each.
+Additional workbooks with online testing codes can be purchased as needed for $20 each.

 Certify Your Peer Educators

-Students who are certified receive a CPE membership indeed been trained in the core skills that will make them a better leader, role model, activist and team member.
+Students who are certified receive a CPE membership stating that they have indeed been trained in the core skills that will make them a better leader, role model, activist and team member.

 The following are the nine training modules (each approximately 90 minutes long) contained in the 2008 CPE Program.
 Each module contains a set of learning outcomes and a complete reading list.
 Use all nine at once for a leadership retreat, or use them one at a time for a workshop series or classroom setting.